15 Emergency Preparedness Items For Bugging Out

-We have two rabbits and two cats.
-They all have carriers ready to go and a bag of supplies full of pet treats, bottled water, bowls for them to eat and drink from and some freeze dried pet food that’s light and easy to pack around.
+We have two cats and six chickens.
+I purchased new cat carriers this year after the worst wildfire year on record for Canada.
+I recently replaced our old plastic ones and bought these ones because they’re soft-sided and fold up easily for storage.
+I also have a bag of supplies full of pet treats, bottled water, bowls for them to eat and drink from and some freeze dried pet food that’s light and easy to pack around.